Pileus (meteorology)

 Pilei can also form above mountains, ash clouds, and pyrocumulus clouds from erupting volcanoes.
 Pilei form above some mushroom clouds of high-yield nuclear detonations.

 Appearance

-Sometimes several pileus clouds are observed above each other.
+Though the pileus cloud does not tend to grow vertically, sometimes several pileus clouds are observed above each other.
 The bright iridescent colors seen in pileus are sunlight diffracted in water vapor.
 Iridescent colors are strongest when the diffracting droplets are small and similar in size.
 The newly formed pileus droplet all of similar provenance are ideal for iridescence.

 Variants

 When sheet of altostratus cloud is seen lower down and skirting a cumulonimbus cloud, it is classified as a velum cloud.

 Forecast

-Pilei clouds indicate the parent cloud is growing rapidly, has plenty of moisture, and is highly unstable.
+Pileus clouds indicate the parent cloud is growing rapidly, has plenty of moisture, and is highly unstable.
 This means the parent cloud could quickly grow to become a cumulonimbus cloud and continue to grow into a cumulonimbus incus cloud.